AliSoftware/OHAttributedLabel/README.md

 * Also add the `-ObjC` flag in the "Other Linker Flags" build settings(*)

 _(*) Note: If you use an Xcode version prior to 4.2 (and LLVM version prior to 3.0), you will need to add the `-force_load "$(BUILT_PRODUCTS_DIR)/libOHAttributedLabel.a"` flags too (or the `-all_load` flag) in addition to the `-ObjC` flag, for the category to be loaded from the library.
 This is due to a bug in LLVM which has been fixed in LLVM 3.0 / Xcode 4.2 since._

+This project is compatible with both ARC and non-ARC projects. _Besides, as it is included as a stand-alone library, the build settings of the library won't affect the build settings of your own application._

 # Sample code & Other documentation